revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 ---

-11. Every front-end application needs to communicate with the backend microservices to share the data over the HTTP protocol.
-How is this communication established in angular?
+11.Every front-end application needs to communicate with the backend microservices to share the data over the HTTP protocol.How is this communication established in angular?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)